 Excluding Rezolver and the 'No' container, which the baseline, there are 31 containers now being stress-tested by this application, with the list growing.

-Rezolver performs very well across the board, however where it suffers is in benchmarks which constantly destroy and recreate containers.
+Rezolver performs very well across the board, however it suffers in benchmarks which constantly destroy and recreate containers.

 In particular, the performance in the 'Child Containers' benchmark is particularly poor - caused by the fact that there's an overhead on the first Resolve call to a container, as that's when it compiles the associated ICompiledTarget for that service.